ifurusato/rp2040-i2c-slave/README.md

 on the RP2040.
 It communicates over I2C address 0x44, though this is easily changed.

-This repository is largely based on the original work by TraoreMorike found at:
+The I2C communications of this repository are largely based on (and include two files from) the original work by TraoreMorike as found at:

 * [Raspberry-Pico---I2C-Slave](https://github.com/TraoreMorike/Raspberry-Pico---I2C-Slave)